Richyboy170/ECE326-Labs/Lab3/README.md

 # ECE326 Labs - Benchmark Comparison Report

 Lab 3 performs better than Lab 2, handling 183.79 requests per second compared to 165.14, with a faster average response time of 54.42ms versus 61.02ms.
 The most notable difference is in the 99th percentile latency, where Lab 3 achieves 66ms while Lab 2 takes 658.5ms, showing that Lab 3 maintains much more consistent performance under heavy load.
+Both labs successfully completed all requests without any failures.
+Both implementations serve their purposes effectively.
+Lab2 prioritizes speed with in-memory operations, while Lab3 prioritizes persistence with database storage.